Best Open Source OCR Tools & Models in 2026 — Developer’s Guide

 Weaknesses:

-Struggles with complex layouts and formatting-heavy documents.
+Struggles with complex layouts, tables, and formatting-heavy documents.

 Poor performance on handwritten text.